* Q2 profit $0.71/ADS vs Wall Street view $0.37

 Trina's rosy results marked a change from last week, when

-Chinese solar companies JA Solar Holdings Co Ltd (
+Chinese solar companies JA Solar Holdings Co Ltd (JASO.O) and

 workforce as it is hit by a price slump in the industry.